dpotlight/dpotlight/README.md

 ---

 ## 🔬 Research Interests
-I am interested in building secure and trustworthy systems at the intersection of AI and cloud infrastructure.
-My current research focuses on AI security, with a particular emphasis on botnet detection through traffic data imaging and explainable AI (XAI).
-I am also exploring cloud security and digital forensics, with a secondary interest in vehicle forensics.
-My research goal is to develop principled, deployable methods for detecting and analyzing threats in modern cloud and networked environments.
+I am broadly interested in artificial intelligence and its application to securing and understanding complex real-world systems.
+My primary research direction lies in **AI security**, where I study how machine learning can be used to detect and explain emerging threats such as botnets and malicious network behavior.
+Beyond security, I am drawn to the foundations of modern AI itself — including deep learning, representation learning, and the design of models that remain robust and interpretable in deployment.

+I am also interested in **digital forensics**, particularly in extending forensic analysis to non-traditional environments such as in-vehicle infotainment (IVI) systems and cloud-native platforms, where evidence is increasingly distributed and ephemeral.
+As a long-time baseball fan, I am additionally fascinated by **AI in sports analytics**, especially how machine learning and computer vision can transform performance evaluation, scouting, and game strategy.
+My broader goal is to bridge rigorous AI research with practical, high-impact application domains where data-driven intelligence can make systems safer, smarter, and more insightful.

 ---